Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Case Studies

-In summary, our findings confirm that \baselinename's isolated focus on suspicious indicators leads to overly conservative and erroneous adversarial predictions.
-In contrast, \name's holistic analysis framework produces more accurate and interpretable judgments, thereby demonstrating the importance of multi-level reasoning and confidence-based probing and fusion for robust adversarial contract detection.
+Overall, \baselinename’s pattern-driven reasoning causes over-detection, whereas \name’s holistic and confidence-aware fusion yields more accurate and interpretable outcomes, confirming the value of multi-level semantic reasoning for robust adversarial contract detection.